EgorVI/SimpleShop/README.md

 # SimpleShop
-Just a simple little project to demonstrate how I write code, what I consider good practices, etc.
+Just a simple little project to demonstrate how I write code, what I consider as a good practices, etc.